leannalo104/Obama-Favourite-Movies-Analysis/README.md

   - List of movie names was scraped from https://www.yearendlists.com/
   - Corresponding movie information was scraped from Rotten Tomatoes or Wikipedia (the latter was used if not available on RT) using Beautiful Soup

+- Jupyer notebook/code: Done in Python

 - Visualization:
-  - Conducted using Plotly, visible on html file attached *Note: Current file attached is the working file*
+  - Graphs were obtained using Plotly with interactive dashboard visualization on the Dash application *Note: Current file attached is the working file*

-- Jupyer notebook/code: *Note: To be uploaded*

 ## Data Scraping